Immediately after surgery

 Dressing changes may be done in clinic by the nurse or at your local GP if you live out of town.

-In summer we see an increase in infections due to the heat.
-If you get hot or sweaty you will need to arrange an earlier dressing change, sometimes patients who live in humid climates may require 2 dressing changes per week.
+In summer we generally see an increase in infections due to the heat.
+If you get hot or sweaty you will need to arrange an earlier dressing change, sometimes patients who live in humid climates may require two dressing changes per week.

-If you have sutures, these are usually removed at week 2.
+If you have sutures, these are usually removed at week two.

 Out Of Town Patients

 - We will provide you with a Dressing Change Letter to give to your GP.

 - You will have a Virtual Appointment with your doctor at week one.

 You may experience some discomfort at your week one dressing change, take your prescribed pain medication prior to your appointment.